*Assignment for "Goodbye to Winter", Solo #15, pg 30.

 ___1. Study brief info about Germany and be able to find Germany on the globe during your next lesson.
 Read information about August Heinrich Hoffmann.

-Heinrich Hoffmann of Fallersleben
+Birth house of Heinrich Hoffmann of Fallersleben (Wikipedia) |

 Additional interesting history about Hoffman von Fallersleben: